+- 4. Click Configure on the ribbon.

 - 5. Type the license key from the packing slip.
-There are different keys: one for Resource Analyzer, one for Resource Governor, and one if both products are licensed. - 6.
-Click Next.
+There are different keys: one for Resource Analyzer, one for Resource Governor, and one if both products are licensed.

+- 6. Click Next.

 The Resource Management Configuration pane opens.